vust

 Write a Meeting Agenda with AI

 Give @vustbot three things — what the meeting must decide, who's attending, and the open questions — and ask for a timed agenda.
 You get ordered items with minutes, owners and a decision point, ready to paste into the invite you send yourself.
-One action, price in sparks shown before you confirm.
+One action, price in Balance shown before you confirm.

 A meeting without an agenda is a conversation with a calendar slot.
 The inputs for a good one already exist in your head — the model's contribution is ruthless ordering: decisions first, updates last, and a time box that ends the meeting on purpose.